Tess Bell: Reception

 A writer for the BBC's Neighbours website said Tess' most notable moment was Dee's discovery of her affair with Darcy.
 Jason Herbison, writing for TV Week, proclaimed "She may be one of the most beautiful residents in Ramsay Street, but when it comes to men, Tess Bell really doesn't have much of a clue!"
+The Herald Suns Jackie Brygel branded Tess "the least dowdy-looking teacher we've seen in our entire TV-viewing lives".
+Referring to Vendy's modelling career, Brygel added "And sometimes it's smart to look like you've just stepped off the cover of a men's magazine when you're a school-teacher on a nightly soapie."
+Writing for TV Week, Brygel and Sigourney Gray praised the character's departure, stating "We were all sad to see her leave, but we couldn't help cheering when Tess left the evil Dr Darcy Tyler standing at the altar back in 2001.
+What a way to leave a soap!"